css tweaks

 The nearest train and underground station is King’s Cross St Pancras, which has step-free access.
 Additional information about getting to the Francis Crick Institute can be found on the getting here page.

-You should allow at least 30-45 minutes to go through the whole exhibition.
+It took 30-45 minutes to go through the whole exhibition.